Man flees after trying to get into Napier court with live ammunition

 The offence of unlawful possession of a firearm in a public place carries a maximum penalty of seven years' jail.

-Howe said Court Security Officers work closely with justice sector partners, including Police, Corrections, the judiciary and Ministry of Justice colleagues to reduce risk and enhance the safety of everyone who uses the courts.
+Howe said court security officers work closely with justice sector partners, including Police, Corrections, the judiciary and Ministry of Justice colleagues to reduce risk and enhance the safety of everyone who uses the courts.

-It includes entrance screening for all people entering the courthouse in an expanding programme of security, for which almost $12 million has been allocated for bolstering security personnel and equipment in the in the last 2 years.
+It includes entrance screening for all people entering the courthouse in an expanding programme of security, for which almost $12 million has been allocated for bolstering security personnel and equipment in the past two years.

 "This funding was largely assigned to front-line security staff, which has resulted in almost doubling the number of security officers in courts," he said.

-"This investment has significantly decreased serious incidents in the courts and improved the safety and security for our customers, Ministry employees and those who work in our buildings.
+"This investment has significantly decreased serious incidents in the courts and improved the safety and security for our customers, ministry employees and those who work in our buildings."